KillyJay/portknight/README.md

 #INSTALLATION AND USAGE

-Clone the tool into your system using git. you can use the command (git clone https://www.github.com/KillyJay/portknight.git)
+Clone the tool into your system using git via the CLI. you can use the command (git clone https://www.github.com/KillyJay/portknight.git)

 Switch into the created directory (cd portknight)